NFL Coaching Rumors: Jets, Packers Could Be Landing Points If Jon Gruden Returns To The NFL

-Jon Gruden is thinking about an NFL return, and rumors are hinting that the New York Jets or Green Bay Packers could be two potential landing points.
+Jon Gruden is thinking about an NFL return, and rumors are hinting that the New York Jets or Green Bay Packers are two potential landing points.

-This week, the ESPN analyst revealed that he has been thinking a lot about a return to the sidelines and has even been watching game film to stay prepared.
+This week, the ESPN analyst revealed that he had been thinking a lot about a return to the sidelines and had even been watching game films to stay prepared.

 “I’ve met with several people – I won’t deny that,” Gruden told Pewter Report.
 “People – just about every year I talk about coming back to coach.
 I’m not in here every day at 4:30 or 4:00 in the morning watching pinball.
 You know?
 I’m preparing myself to come back.
 I am.
 Every day.
 I’m preparing to come back.”

-While Gruden didn’t said if he had a specific team in mind or had been in talks with anyone, there are already rumors about where he could be headed.
+While Gruden didn’t say if he had a specific team in mind or had been in talks with anyone, there were already rumors about where he could be headed.

 Two teams with coaches on the hot seat could be at the top of that pile.
-The Green Bay Packers have seen plenty of success under Mike McCarthy, but there are reports that he’s on the hot seat after the team needed a six-game winning streak to end the season to even reach the playoffs last year, with a blowout loss to the Atlanta Falcons as their reward.
+The Green Bay Packers have seen plenty of success under Mike McCarthy, but there are reports that he’s on the hot seat after the team needed a six-game, end-of-season winning streak to even reach the playoffs last year, with a blowout loss to the Atlanta Falcons as their reward.

 As Sports Illustrated noted, McCarthy is considered one of a handful of coaches on the hot seat going into the season.